Some of my favorite foods: Ireland Edition

-Oberg’s was the first person to identify and coin the term “Culture Shock” in the late 1950s.
+Kalervo Oberg was the first person to identify and coin the term Culture Shock in the late 1950s.
 He developed the five stages of Culture Shock, which we will use for this discussion but there are many theories related to Culture Shock and adjustment, such as Rhineback’s Ten Stages of Adjustment, if you would like to read more.

 Tips on managing culture shock abroad:

-Remember, you aren’t alone and most of what you are going through is normal; it’s all a part of the process.
+Remember, you aren’t alone and most of what you are going through is normal; it’s all part of the process.

-All of us at Learn International have either studied abroad or lived abroad, so have firsthand experience with culture shock and managing it.
+All of us at Learn International have either studied abroad or lived abroad, so we have firsthand experience with culture shock and managing it.
 We are always here to listen and help!

 Returning Home, Canadian Bureau for International Education, 1984, p.
 7.